 Hailed as “accomplished in mechanism and style” (Buenos Aires Herald), Jeremías is a violinist building an intriguing musical life, with significant accomplishments that began in his home country of Argentina, and have spread to the US, Europe, and Asia.
 A graduate from The Juilliard School, he has been awarded First Prize at the Argentinian Hebrew Foundation Competition and performed Mendelssohn Concerto in several venues in Buenos Aires with the Teatro San Martín Youth National Symphony, and has also soloed with the Córdoba National University Symphony and the New York Classical Players; he has won the 2013-2014 New England Conservatory Honors Ensemble Competition in two consecutive years as a member of the “Gioviale Quartet” and has performed with his quartet in collaboration with the acclaimed Borromeo Quartet, in addition to quartet recitals in Jordan Hall.
 While in New York, Jeremías has played at National Sawdust with Miranda Cuckson, and is also a member of the New York-based Frisson Ensemble, a nine-people mixed chamber music group that performs in several chamber music series throughout the US and was recently featured in NPR’s Performance Today.
 He has also performed in numerous tours with the Orpheus Chamber Orchestra at Carnegie Hall, at the Dresden Frauenkirche in Germany with appearances on MediciTV, as well as at the Roy Thomson Hall in Toronto, Canada, among many other venues throughout the US; serving as principal second violinist in several occasions.
 Jeremías’ recent engagements include a tour of Nepal and Japan as part of the “Music Sharing” International Community Engagement Program where he performed in a string quartet with acclaimed violinist Midori at the Oji Hall in Tokyo, Phoenix Hall in Osaka, United Nations in Kathmandu, as well as in multiple refugee camps, shelters, and areas affected by the earthquake throughout Nepal.
 Most recently, he performed at the Music@Menlo Chamber Music Festival Winter Residency, performing at several venues around Silicon Valley, including Google, Tesla, SRI, among others.

 Jeremías has played as concertmaster of the New York Classical Players with venues in New York and New Jersey, as well as serving as concertmaster of the “Ensamble Invasión” in Buenos Aires, Argentina.
 Jeremías has recently soloed on tour with the New York Classical Players through Arkansas.
-Currently, he is playing in the violin section of the Pittsburgh Symphony on a 1-year contract.
+Currently, he is playing in the violin section of the Pittsburgh Symphony for the 2018-2019 season .